Book Now

 • Pokhara to Phedi and Nayapul to Pokhara by private vehicle.

-• A highly experience, helpful, knowledgeable, friendly, English-speaking well trained, Government license holder guide with all his salary, food, drinks, accommodation, Transport, and insurance.
+• A highly experienced, helpful, knowledgeable, friendly, English-speaking, well-trained government license holder guide with all his salary, food, drinks, accommodation, transport, and insurance.

-• Accommodation in the mountain during the trekking.
+• Accommodation in the mountains during the trekking.

 • First aid kid box.